 The graduate PhD program in neuroscience is an interdepartmental program currently consisting of eight tracks to a PhD:

-- Behavioral Genetics (Integrative Physiology, Psychology & Neuroscience)
+- Behavioral, Psychiatric and Statistical Genetics (Integrative Physiology, Psychology & Neuroscience)

 - Behavioral Neuroscience (Psychology & Neuroscience)